Skip to Main Content

 happy-mother-playing-with-children-at-park-3

-There is a lot of misinformation about how citizenship impacts eligibility for nutrition programs, including whether participating in a nutrition program will impact future immigration status.
+There is a lot of misinformation about how citizenship impacts eligibility for nutrition programs and whether participating in a nutrition program will impact future immigration status.
 We want to make sure you have accurate information so you can make the best decision for you and your family.

-Learn more about nutrition programs below, or use our screener to find out which programs you are likely eligible for.
+Learn more about nutrition programs below to find out which programs you are likely eligible for.

 Programs for all Ages